Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Implementation Details

-Here are a few practical concerns related to the implementation of the ASF and APE estimators.
-We explore some of these in more detail in our simulations (Section \ref{sec:MonteCarlo}) and empirical illustration (Section \ref{sec:application}).
+Here are a few practical concerns related to the implementation of our estimators.
+We explored some of these in more detail in our simulations (Appendix \ref{sec:MonteCarlo}) and empirical illustration (Section \ref{sec:application}).

 \paragraph{Local polynomial regression.} First, a common practice in kernel-based methods is the standardization and orthogonalization of the conditioning variables, in our case $Z_t(\widehat{\beta}) = (X_t'\widehat\beta,V)$, before the nonparametric estimation step.
 The standardization leads to more comparable scales across different components of $Z_t(\widehat{\beta})$.
-The orthogonalization, which can be done via a Cholesky decomposition, is performed on $V$ alone rather than all of $Z_t(\widehat{\beta})$.\footnote{This is for technical reasons that ensure that $\ubx'\widehat\beta$ and $V$ enter in the kernel as a product since the latter is averaged out based on its empirical distribution: see the proofs in Appendix \ref{sec:proof-est}, such as the proof of Lemma \ref{lemma:lem1}.} This orthogonalization makes it sensible to use a product of one-dimensional kernels as our joint kernel, as is done in Assumption B\ref{assn:kernel}.
+The orthogonalization facilitates the practical implementation of using a product of one-dimensional kernels as our joint kernel, as formulated in Assumption B\ref{assn:kernel}.
+Also note that the orthogonalization, which can be done via a Cholesky decomposition, is performed on $V$ alone rather than all of $Z_t(\widehat{\beta})$.
+This is for technical reasons that $\ubx_t'\widehat\beta$ and $V$ should enter in the kernel as a product since the latter is averaged out based on its empirical distribution: see the proofs in Appendix \ref{app_sec:est-proofs}, such as the proof of Lemma \ref{lemma:lem1}.

 Second, according to Assumption B\ref{assn:ASFrates}, the required polynomial order increases with $d_V$, the number of continuous index variables.
 When $d_V$ is 1 or 2, as in our Monte Carlo and empirical illustration, any $\ell \ge 2$ is sufficient.
-Larger values of $\ell$ improve the accuracy of the nonparametric approximation but may cause overfitting, especially in small samples.
-In general, our estimates are not sensitive to $\ell$ around 2 to 4 in our Monte Carlo simulations and empirical illustration.
-We use $\ell = 3$ in the Monte Carlo simulations and $\ell = 2$ in the empirical illustration.
-The smaller $\ell$ is adopted for the latter because there are discrete index variables dividing the observations into cells, resulting in fewer observations in each cell: See Section \ref{sec:app-back-spec}.
+Larger values of $\ell$ reduce the bias in the nonparametric approximation but may cause overfitting, especially in small samples.
+Our estimates are generally not sensitive to $\ell$ around 2 to 4 in our Monte Carlo simulations and empirical illustration.
+We use $\ell = 3$ in the Monte Carlo simulations and for estimators conditioning on \(V'\gamma_0\) in the empirical illustration, and use $\ell = 2$ for estimators conditioning on \(V\) in the empirical illustration.
+The smaller $\ell$ is adopted for the latter case because we divide the observations into cells for discrete index variables, resulting in fewer observations in each cell: see Section \ref{sec:app-back-spec}.

 Third, we modified the Gaussian kernel as follows to satisfy Assumption B\ref{assn:kernel}: